 Hi!
 I’m Dr. B’s daughter, co-founder and all things behind-the-scenes here at Ask the Dentist.

+While double-majoring in pre-med and Spanish at Scripps College, I discovered the inequities in medicine between communities.
+That’s just one reason why I am so passionate about making dental health info freely available on the web.
 I may not be a dentist, but I have been pushing my dad to share his knowledge with the world for many years now.

 In 2010, I was babysitting a friend’s twins, and their mom asked whether she should use tap water in the babies’ formula.
 She was concerned about the fluoride in tap water, and because my dad has always been the go-to person for my friends’ and family’s dental questions, I put them in touch.

 When I gave her my dad’s email address, she noticed that askthedentist.com was the domain.
 “What’s askthedentist.com?” she asked.
 “I went there but there’s no website.”
 I explained that he used to have a dental blog back in the 90s but once he became a dad, he got too busy.
 She got really excited and encouraged me to restart the website.
 “You have to do this!” she told me.

 Inspired by her encouragement, I started learning how to make a website and got askthedentist.com back online.

 It certainly helped that I was working for Google at the time.
 During my time there, the company was working on a product called Google Health, which was intended to make it possible for people to search their health records online.

 Unfortunately, Google struggled to convince hospitals to make health records readily available.
 After enrolling only a handful of hospitals in the program, Google Health was shut down in 2013.

 I had become frustrated by the glacial pace of the medical system and all the red tape encountered from simply attempting to empower patients across the country.
 But there was a silver lining: